 2. Choose The Right Mediator

 Having the right mediator will make the entire process much easier for everyone.
 Find professional mediators in established family law firms like Rockwell Bates Family Lawyers.
 Trained and compassionate assistance will help you to find a solution that works best for all parties involved.
+And speaking of that, Cantor Law Group is an experienced team always willing to use all its expertise in every case.

 3. Have an Emotional Resilience